Comparison of Canadian and American economies

 The economies of Canada and the United States are similar because both are developed countries.
 While both countries feature in the top ten economies in the world in 2022, the U.S. is the largest economy in the world, with US$24.8 trillion, with Canada ranking ninth at US$2.2 trillion.

-Overview (2018)
+Overview

 This article compares the economies of Canada and the United States based on GDP, debt-to-GDP ratio, inflation, unemployment, public debt, taxation, and purchasing power parity.